In the lab

-Raphaël Royauté is a Post-Doc and joined the lab in May of 2015 after completing his Ph.D. at McGill University.
+Raphaël Royauté is a Post-Doc and joined the lab in May of 2014 after completing his Ph.D. at McGill University.
 For his Ph.D.
 Raph worked with jumping spiders and examined behavioral syndrome structure and personality variation in regards to development, sex differences, and effects of human disturbances (e.g. pesticide application) on syndromes and personalities.
 Here Raph has primarily been working on cricket projects in which we've been looking at trait integration across behavior and metabolism, at developmental affects on personalities and syndromes and a whole suite of other questions.
-When not in the lab I've most often randomly run into Raph at the Fargo Brewing Company.

 We've all been really lucky to have had a lot of great undergraduates working in the lab and helping in the field this has included:

-Tori Schwab, Emily Boyd, Reily Altenburg, Peter Keefe, Lynn Holloway, Alexis Rheault, Lynn Holloway, and Katie Pnewski.
+Tori Schwab, Emily Boyd, Reily Altenburg, Peter Keefe, Lynn Holloway, Alexis Rheault, Lynn Holloway, Katie Pnewski, and Madi Rick.